K4rlosReyes/kr7x-nixos/README.md

 A clean, modular NixOS configuration built with flakes, featuring a streamlined development environment with essential security and practical quality-of-life improvements.
 Designed for simplicity and maintainability without unnecessary bloat.

 > **🎯 Focus**: This configuration prioritizes **practical development** over comprehensive features.
 It includes everything you need for Go, Python, JavaScript, and Nix development while maintaining system security and performance.
-Complex features like Rust tooling and heavyweight security systems have been intentionally removed for simplicity.

 ## ✨ Features